 In 1994, the Reserve Bank of India introduced a scheme to include the collection and dissemination of defaulter information.
 It started with borrowers who have failed to pay Rs.1 crore and above.
 Then, in 1999, RBI started collecting and disseminating information of defaulters who crossed Rs.25 lakh and above.

-To make the classification easier, RBI tagged defaulters into two categories—wilful and non-wilful.
+To make the classification easier, RBI tagged defaulters into two categories—willful and non-willful.
 The purpose of this scheme was to figure out who was genuinely in debt and who was deliberately not clearing their dues.

 In 2002, RBI requested banks, financial institutions, and state financial corporations to send defaulter data directly to the TransUnion CIBIL.
 This data would include suit-filed accounts of Rs.25 lakh and above, as well as Rs.1 crore and above.

 Currently, TransUnion CIBIL maintains a database of all suit-filed and non-suit-filed accounts, out of which only suit-filed accounts can be accessed on their official website by the general public.
 For non-suit filed accounts, you need a username and password to access information.

 No defaulter's list is maintained by a credit bureau such as CIBIL.
 However, in case defaulter owes a minimum of Rs.25 lakh to any NBFC or bank and is not wilfully paying it back, his/her name will be mentioned on a list that the Reserve Bank of India (RBI) maintains.
 All financial institutions will have access to the list so that due diligence can be completed before any loans are provided in the future.